urilivshits/previous_tab_keyboard_shortcut/README.md

 - ❌ Lose track when browser restarts
 - ❌ Don't support `Ctrl+Tab` (obviously)
 - ❌ Don't maintain proper tab history
+- ❌ Poor multi-window support

 This extension:
 - ✅ Handles all edge cases gracefully
-- ✅ Remembers everything across sessions
+- ✅ Rebuilds history intelligently after restart
+- ✅ Works independently in each Chrome window
 - ✅ Works with the PowerToys workaround for `Ctrl+Tab`
 - ✅ Actually works like you'd expect it to